PreEmptive logo

 • Bypass entire blocks of application logic (voiding authorization and access controls)

-Here’s a simple three step recipe (for more detailed technical documentation, visit DashO Debug Preview Doc.
+Here’s a simple three-step recipe (for more detailed technical documentation, visit DashO Debug Preview Doc.

-Step 1: implement DashO Shelf Life with an updatable trigger set in the distant future.
+Step 1: Implement DashO Shelf Life with an updatable trigger set in the distant future.

-Step 2: implement a simple method to update that trigger setting from the future to the past; once set, the application will assume the behavior of an expired trial, e.g. it will refuse to run under any circumstance.
+Step 2: Implement a simple method to update that trigger setting from the future to the past; once set, the application will assume the behavior of an expired trial, e.g., it will refuse to run under any circumstance.

 bricking1